 eMindanao is part of the Center’s new initiative to develop a Mindanao Studies Program at UH Mānoa.
 It is our modest contribution to the emerging focus on Islam in Southeast Asia and the Pacific region, now established at the UHM School of Pacific and Asian Studies.
 Carried out on a larger plane, the Mindanao Studies initiative is an outreach project in the southern Philippines with three campuses of Mindanao State University (Marawi, Iligan and General Santos), and Ateneo de Zamboanga University.

-Mindful of the significance of the on-and-off peace process in Mindanao, a digital library on the historical, social, and political dimensions is necessary to provide scholars, peace advocates and negotiators with information on why the conflict has persisted to this day.
+Mindful of the significance of the on-and-off peace process in Mindanao, peacebuilding initiatives and a digital library on the historical, social, and political dimensions are necessary to provide scholars, peace advocates and negotiators with information on why the conflict has persisted to this day.